derpen/LeSite/content/posts/creating-server-0.md

 ```

 *Note: The command start after either the dollar sign, or the hash sign.
-I added that still just for clarity*
+The dollar means the prompt is running as a normal user, while hash means that the prompt is running as root user.
+Keep that in mind*

 Basically, what those command does is
 ```